 Grand Prairie, TX

-Located in the heart of the Dallas/ Fort Worth Metroplex, Grand Prairie, Texas features a vibrant combination of cultural diversity, economic excellence, family-friendly fun, and hometown hospitality.
-Recently named one of the best cities in Texas according to Money Magazine, the city is home to families who have taken pride in the community for generations, and they welcome newcomers with a warm howdy and a big Texas grin.
+Located in the heart of the Dallas/Fort Worth Metroplex, Grand Prairie, Texas, features a vibrant combination of cultural diversity, economic excellence, family-friendly fun and hometown hospitality.
+Recently ranked the #2 Happiest City in the U.S., the city is home to families who have taken pride in the community for generations, and welcome newcomers with a warm howdy and a big Texas grin.

 Considered part of the humid subtropical region, Grand Prairie temperatures can soar to around 95˚ and above in July.
 January lows drop to an average of just 33˚, however, and there are more mild temperatures in the spring and summer months.
 With a magnificent mix of sunshine, refreshing rain and a touch of snow, those who appreciate variation will be delighted.

 The low unemployment rate of 4% and a predicted job growth of about 40.8% is part of the reason that Grand Prairie natives choose to stay and newcomers are consistently drawn to the community.
 And since there is an abundance of opportunity in the area for workers from all walks of life, developing a new career or maximizing your potential is a dream that’s within reach.
 Numerous major corporations are headquartered in Grand Prairie, and top employers like Bell Helicopter-Textron, Lockheed Martin Missiles and Fire Control, and a variety of government agencies provide thousands of rewarding jobs to the area.

 Average Individual Income

 They say everything’s bigger in Texas, and when it comes to the bang you’ll get for your buck in Grand Prairie, that saying just might be so.
 With a low median housing cost of $160,800 and two bedroom rentals going for only about $918 each month, the median household income of $55,336 can stretch further than it might in other metro areas.